 This cancer may also be linked to a genetic mutation in the BRCA genes, similar to breast cancer.
 That means it may respond to directed treatments.
 One targeted therapy—Lynparza (olaparib)—performed well in a preliminary study of 154 people with a BRCA mutation.
 “This is promising,” Dr. Donohue adds.

 Cancer specialists are also experimenting with chemotherapy combinations and treating the cancer before surgery, says Dr. Bahary.
-“In the next five years, I hope we will double the survival rate, and in 10 to 20 years, I hope we find a way to detect it early and find better ways to treat spreading disease,” he says.
-“I am very hopeful that—with people like Alex Trebec speaking out—it will lead to more funding and more cooperation between institutions, and from there we will make progress.”
-One day, you may even be able to use your phone to detect pancreatic cancer.
+“In the next five years, I hope we will double the survival rate, and in ten to 20 years, I hope we find a way to detect it early and find better ways to treat spreading disease,” he says.
+“I am very hopeful that—with people like Alex Trebek speaking out—it will lead to more funding and more cooperation between institutions, and from there, we will make progress.”
+The 50 best cancer hospitals in America are making strides with the latest treatments and newest facilities.